 A caution about EMDR

-Gillie Jenkinson states that therapy should not focus on traumatic material until the person has physically and psychologically separated from the group, has understood thought reform, and has separated their authentic personality from the cult pseudo-personality (New Psychotherapist magazine, Autumn 2018).
+Gillie Jenkinson states that therapy should not focus on traumatic material until the person has physically and psychologically separated from the group, has understood thought reform, and has separated their authentic personality from the cult pseudo-personality (New Psychotherapist magazine, 2018).
+DeYoung (2009) noted in a case study that EMDR alone was not sufficient on its own as a treatment for a former cult member.
+Short-term EMDR may not be sufficient for complex and developmental trauma (van der Kolk et al., 2007).

 Avoiding formal sitting mindfulness practices